-Figure A18: MISO Net Load on Typical Winter Day 2021 and in Two Future Scenarios
+Figure A17: Net Load in MISO on a Representative Winter Day

 MISO's interconnection queue is comprised of mostly renewable resources.
-Solar resources are forecasted to grow more rapidly than any other resource type in the next 20 years.
-This expectation is likely driven by the fact that solar resources dominate the interconnection queue.
-Given the timing of the expected increases and decreases in the output from solar resources in MISO, a large quantity of these resources would likely lead to significant changes in the system's ramping needs.
-Solar resources will not likely contribute to satisfying the morning ramp demands between 6 and 8 a.m., which will continue to be served by conventional resources.
+Solar resources are forecasted to grow more rapidly than any other resource type in the next 20 years.7 Given the timing of the expected increases and decreases in the output from solar resources in MISO, a large quantity of these resources would likely lead to significant changes in the system's ramping needs.
 Once solar resource output increases in the late morning, the conventional resources will need to ramp down to balance the solar output.
 A second demand to ramp up conventional resources will occur as solar output falls off sharply in the evening hours.
-These patterns are particularly challenging in the winter season because MISO's load peaks in the early morning and in the evening.
+These patterns are sharpest in the winter because MISO's load peaks in the early morning and in the evening.